zaidqureshi2/Resume/resume.md

   and predicting user action.
 - Automated the running of the regression test suite using an AutoHotKey script to retrieve tests from a queue held on the intranet, then running the tests on up to seven computers at once.
+This reduced the time it took to run a regression test of a build to half of that of a manual run, and only required one member of the team.
 - Created VBA macro-enabled Excel spreadsheets to automate manual tasks that the team had been assigned.